dieghernan/dieghernan.github.io/collections/_posts/2020-04-05-headtails.md

 ## [1] TRUE TRUE TRUE TRUE TRUE TRUE
 ```

-As stated in Jiang (2013), the number of breaks is naturally determined;
+As stated in Jiang (2013), the number of breaks is naturally determined,
 however, the `thr` parameter can help adjust the final number.
 A lower value
 of `thr` provides fewer breaks, while a larger `thr` increases the number if
 the underlying distribution follows the _"far more small things than large